mr-harshtyagi/OmniAccounts/README.md

 - Clone the Git repository: `https://github.com/mr-harshtyagi/OmniAccounts.git`
 - Install project dependencies: `pnpm install`
+- Copy `.env.example` to `.env.local` and fill in the required values.
 - Start the development server: `pnpm run dev`
 - Access the web app in your browser at [http://localhost:3000](http://localhost:3000)